KamsiO/Mad_Libs/README.md

 ## Features
 ### Multi-Page App using Segues
 Instead of having the game be on a single page with endless scrolling, I made use of segues, multiple ViewControllers, and segue identifiers to make sure the right information was being sent to the right screen.
-Each genre gets its own Input screen and story screen which have different themes and music.
+Each genre gets its own input screen and story screen which have different themes and music.

 ### Gender Function
 For stories with characters that the user will create, they can choose the character’s gender using a UISegmentedView.
 Whichever gender they choose will then influence the content of a dictionary that holds gender pronouns.
 In this way, all the users have to do is tap which gender they prefer a character to be and all the pronouns for that character that come up in the story will be adjusted accordingly.

 ### Smart Input Screen
 Since some genres have multiple templates, the number of words that a user needs to input is different depending on the story.
-I made use of alpha values and for-loops to show as many text-fields are necessary for the story, depending on which template and genre the user picks.
-Additionally, I created functions and made use of enabled/disabled buttons to check if the user has inputted all words before moving onto the completed story page.
+I made use of alpha values and for-loops to show as many text-fields as necessary for the story, depending on which template and genre the user picks.
+Additionally, I made use of enabled/disabled buttons to check if the user has inputted all words before moving onto the completed story page.

 ### Text-to-Speech
 On the screen where the completed story is displayed, there is a button at the bottom of the screen that users can tap to read their story out loud.
-I added this feature in hopes of making the app more accessible-friendly.
+I added this feature in hopes of improving the app's accessibility.
 Tapping the button once will start the text to speech engine, tapping it again will stop the text-to-speech, and tapping once again will start the reading of the story over from the beginning and so on.

 ## Author
 Code: Kamsi Oramasionwu